dhiway/cord/README.md

 - root_id: A V4 UUID identifying the associated trust hierarchy
 - parent_id: Optional, a V4 UUID identifying the parent delegation this delegation is based on
-- CTYPEHash: The blake2b hash of CTYPE used when creating the Claim
+- MTYPEHash: The blake2b hash of MTYPE used when creating the Claim
 - delegate: The public address (ss58) of the delegate (ID receiving the delegation)
 - permissions: The permission bit set (having 0001 for attesting permission and 0010 for delegation permission)